 The three V’s (+1).
 If you're reading this post, chances are good you know what they stand for.
 In the off-chance you don’t, they represent volume, variety, velocity, and value.
 The first three are relatively quantifiable.
 The fourth, however, is a bit less tangible, less quantifiable, and as a result it makes it hard to associate a solid ROI to the concept of Big Data usage.
 This in turn can make it an uphill battle when trying to assure those that guard the coffers that implementing a Big Data initiative is a sound investment.
-After all, we're in business for the money, not the data.
 So how do we figure out its value in order to decide on what kind of system to implement?

 Regardless of its purpose, figuring out the exact value of such an endeavor can be an arduous task with a nebulous set of factors.